-In 2019, we are proud to celebrate our centenary anniversary and 100 years of improving smiles and oral health.
+In 2019 we are proud to celebrate our centenary anniversary, and 100 years at the forefront of research and developments that improve oral health and contribute to general health outcomes.

 Adelaide Dental School has been the cornerstone of oral health education and training in South Australia for 100 years.
 The University of Adelaide accepted its first cohort of dental students in 1919, and the Adelaide University Dental School Society (AUDSS) was founded the same year.